IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

 In the past, I have tried to do other jobs and start multiple other careers, but lost interest in each one with time, but art never got boring.
 It got scary, it got difficult, and it got incredibly stressful in a multitude of ways, but never boring.
 I never want to stop creating and never intend to and am looking forward to making all the goofy-looking creatures in all the loud colors until my hands fall off.

-Artist of Color; Black Art; Ethnic Art; Media; Performing Arts: Music; Visual Arts: Jewelry, Media and Visual Communications
+Artist of Color; Black/African American; Ethnic Art; Media; Performing Arts: Music; Visual Arts: Jewelry, Media and Visual Communications

 In Billy’s work He pulls from the known 3D physical aspects of our world and combine them with the metaphysical astral world around us.
 He accredits his creativity to synesthesia and growing up on Indianapolis’s Eastside 46218.